A San Telmo Market & Neighborhood Guide

 The San Telmo Market Buenos Aires

-Every Sunday I had the pleasure (or a hungover person’s nightmare) of having the San Telmo Fair right on my doorstep.
+Every Sunday I had the pleasure (or a hungover person’s nightmare) of having the San Telmo Market right on my doorstep.

 Quick Tips for the San Telmo Sunday Market

-• The market runs the length of Defensa Street, beginning in Plaza de Mayo
+- The market runs the length of Defensa Street, beginning in Plaza de Mayo and ending in Plaza Dorrego

-• Bring cash, some vendors will accept cards now but most still do not
+- Bring cash, some vendors will accept cards now but most still do not (or will require the use of MercadoPago for card payments, an app not accessible to tourists).

-• Wear comfortable shoes.
-You’ll walk a lot and slowly which takes its toll on your back and legs.
-Wear flat soles or risk breaking an ankle on the cobblestone.
+- Wear comfortable shoes.
+You’ll be walking all day on cobblestone.
+You’ll also be walking slowly which takes its toll on your back and legs.

 And even though vendors began dismantling their stands by around 5, the action continues well past sunset with drum troupes marching down the street and tango dancers taking over Plaza Dorrego after dark.